Hot Springs

 Fancy dinner clothes

-Hot Springs is casual; the nicest places in town do not require anything beyond a collared shirt.
+Hot Springs is casual; The nicest places in town do not require anything beyond a collared shirt.

 Sample itinerary